Diuretics

 What are the benefits of using a diuretic in pregnancy?

 Diuretics can be used in pregnancy but are rarely needed.
-When they are needed, it is to prevent serious complications from the build-up of excess fluid.
+When they are needed, it is to prevent serious complications from the build-up of excess fluid in the body.

 Risks